 At Jacqueline Webb, team members are sometimes required to attend Court to justify the reasons why they have recommended certain care packages or adaptations for clinical negligence and personal injury claimants.
 So building their skills and experience in giving evidence in Court is really important for the team.

 Chris Hatcher, from Jacqueline Webb, reflects on her team's courtroom training with Inspire MediLaw:

-We are a firm believer in doing things to the best of our ability: and to do this we have to accept that we never stop learning.
+"We are firm believers in doing things to the best of our ability: and to do this we have to accept that we never stop learning.
 Isn't it great to learn new things and better yourself in both your personal and professional life?

-From here, we all jumped into a couple of taxis and made the short journey into the courtrooms in Oxford.
+From here, we all jumped into a couple of taxis and made the short journey to the courtrooms in Oxford.
 How better to prepare than being stood in the witness box with a very well-respected QC questioning you on a report you have produced yourself.
-This is invaluable practice for the real thing.
+This is invaluable practice for the real thing."

-"I think being able to take part in a mock cross examination is the best court preparation you could ask for.
-Doing so in an actual court will certainly demystify some of the more intimidating aspects of going to court for real, in the future.
-Great course, well delivered by very approachable and knowledgeable trainers."
+"I think being able to take part in a mock cross-examination is the best Court preparation you could ask for.
+Doing so in an actual Court will certainly demystify some of the more intimidating aspects of going to Court for real, in the future.
+Great course, well-delivered by very approachable and knowledgeable trainers."

 If you would like to know more about Inspire MediLaw's courtroom training and preparation, you can find details on our witness familiarisation training page.